MNemanow/Loan_Default_classification/README.md

 ## Data Understanding
 The loans I worked with are all loans from the [Lending Club](https://www.lendingclub.com/) platform.
 Lending club was one of the pioneers for this form of lending, and was one of the most popular.
 Since a year ago they changed their business and no longer handles P2P lending.

 I will be working with close to half a million loans from 2016 to 2018, that had over 150 features.
-I cleaned the dataset and reduced the features to about 70 relevant features , and saved the cleaned datset to a csv. check out the [cleaning and sampling notebook](Cleaning_sampling.ipynb) for more on that.
+I cleaned the dataset and reduced the features to about 70 relevant features , and saved the cleaned datset to a csv file so that I didn't have to go over that process each time.
+Check out the [cleaning and sampling notebook](Cleaning_sampling.ipynb) for more on that.

 ## Methodology

 I had many features to use, and had to find a way to reduce the dimensionality.
 I started off with training my model on only the most obviously important features for a loan, like annual income or credit score.
 After that I tried using all the features witha PCA to reduce the dimensionality.
 After that I tried training on only a subset of the data that had much higher interest rates because of the higher risk, to try to get more value.